tender-barbarian/go-crud/README.md

 got, err := repo.Get(ctx, id)
 ```

-### Model factory
+### Model constructor

-Anonymous function passed to repo constructor `NewGenericRepository[M Model](db *sql.DB, table string, new func() M) *Repository[M]` is a model factory.
+Repo init function `NewGenericRepository[M Model](db *sql.DB, table string, callback func() M) *Repository[M]`  takes a callback function which allows to initialize concrete type inside generic method.

-Once called `model := r.new()` it will initialize a new empty model.
-It is the only way I know of which allows initialization of concrete type hidden behind generic type.
+For example: `NewGenericRepository(db, "table_name", func() *ModelWithReflection { return &ModelWithReflection{} })`

+Now whenever a fresh concrete type is needed, for example in generic `Get()` method, the callback function will be executed to get an empty concrete type which can then be filled by response from DB and returned to the caller.

 ## Generic Handler